CoolManE4/Disassembler/README.md

 # Why should I use this

 at the moment theres not many exciting things to do with it, its just a project for fun.
-But later I'm planning for it to be able to disassemble exe files.

 # Setup